 As long I could remember, I have been listening to Ilaiyaraja music since I was still young and started to have an appreciation of his style of music – all the way from the 1970s (you are aware that Annakili was not his first movie and that he had to impress the producer Panchu Arunachalam by singing a song that his mother sang and using the table as an music instrument?) to his latest flick in “Neethane En Ponvasantham” – thanks to my Dad who was big fan of Ilaiyaraja (Ilaiyaraja means the “younger” Raja – that is because the Tamil music industry already had another music director named Raja – the famed A.M.
 Raja).

-Still remember when you were young and you used (and still) watch those old Tamil movies where the star actor acts in more than one role (usually playing the role of the father & son or the good & evil brothers)?
+Still remember when you were young and you used (and still) watch those old Tamil movies where the star actor acts in more than one role (usually playing the role of the father & son or the good & evil brothers)?… Click to read the rest

 I started blogging in 2005 – it seems to be “in” thing back then

 I started blogging mainly because I wanted an avenue to put my thoughts in writing and improve on my mastery of English (I am still trying).
-And along the way, I have picked something on presentation, html and coding.
-Blogging also became a mean of communication between me and my wife when I had to travel overseas.
+And along the way, I have picked something on presentation, html and coding.… Click to read the rest

 We cannot separate “crying scenes” from Tamil movies but sometimes sadness can come in other forms as well especially when you have Kamal in the lead role.